danaamundsen/dnaartists/_alexpublications/madam-fifi-.md

 desc: Cover of 'Madame Fifi'
 ---

 Follow the one-sided rivalry between Madam Fifi and Boot Scootin' Betty in Alex's quarter-sheet mini zine.
-The story of these weirdos who work at the circus is rendered in saturated color, transporting the reader to their pink world!
+The story of these weirdos who work at the circus is rendered in a saturated color comic, transporting the reader to their pink world!

 *Click photos to enlarge*
 <a href="/assets/img/publications/madam-fifi_1.png"><img src="/assets/img/publications/madam-fifi_1.png" alt="A photo of the front cover of Madam Fifi, a zine by Alex O'Keefe" width="100"></a>